 Although different studies have used a variety of cut-off points for the diagnosis of hypertension in the community, any blood pressure over 120 mmHg systolic is associated with an increased cardiovascular risk.
 The importance of hypertension is its relation to other cardiovascular risk factors and consequent overall cardiovascular risk.

-In the US, data from the National Health and Nutrition Survey (NHANES) suggest that hypertension has a mean prevalence of 29% in the population >18 years of age, using a cut-off value of 140/90 mmHg.
+In the US, data from the National Health and Nutrition Survey (NHANES) suggest that 29% of adults (>18 years) are hypertensive (cut-off value 140/90 mmHg).
 This ranges from around 7% in those aged 18 to 39 years to 66% in those aged >60 years.
 The prevalence seems to be higher in Western Europe.
 However, as elevated blood pressure is usually asymptomatic, the exact prevalence of hypertension is difficult to assess, and is expected to rise as the 'cut-off' value for hypertension is re-defined at a lower level.

 Studies have shown that treatment of hypertension can reduce the incidence of future cardiovascular and cerebrovascular events.
 The aim of early diagnosis and treatment of hypertension is to lower overall cardiovascular risk and prevent cerebrovascular events.
 The effects of chronic hypertension on organ systems are referred to as target organ damage.